Explore Patio Furniture That Improves Outdoor Flow

 - Add soft lighting around seating zones

-Use of Materials and Textures
+Materials and Textures in Use

 - Light-colored furniture creates an open look